 Those choices often come with immediate consequences and you just want to let those consequences do the teaching in the arena where your judgment comes in where your decision is going to influence their trajectory that’s where you set limits like kids aren’t going to you know if you said, for example, oh let’s let them go to bed and then the consequence is going to be they’re going to be tired tomorrow morning well once again the consequence is very far removed and it’s not really not going to teach very well so it’s a great question and so I would distinguish it in that way in the in areas where kids need to be making decisions and learning from those decisions.

-You let the consequence do the teaching in the area where you’ve got to be teaching because you know that they’re not going to be prepared to make that choice i mean we struggle as adults to make healthy choices around the food we struggle as adults to make healthy choices about what to let come into our brain whether we you know we’re tired at the end of the day and what’s the easiest thing to do you know sit there and turn on the tube and just get lost i mean the path of least resistance will always be the least healthy you know the path of the healthiest path is going to be one that requires us to make decisions that are not always easy mistake number five is that we end up saying the same thing over and over and over again.
+You let the consequence do the teaching in the area where you’ve got to be teaching because you know that they’re not going to be prepared to make that choice I mean we struggle as adults to make healthy choices around the food we struggle as adults to make healthy choices about what to let come into our brain whether we know we’re tired at the end of the day and what’s the easiest thing to do you know sit there and turn on the tube and just get lost I mean the path of least resistance will always be the least healthy you know the path of the healthiest path is going to require us to make decisions that are not always easy mistake number five is that we end up saying the same thing over and over and over again.